7 Things That Break LLM Apps in Production

 Runnable examples, deep-dive case studies, and production-ready Vite & Next.js starters.

-A practical guide on Node.js architecture, design, and clean code.
+A practical guide to Node.js architecture, design, and clean code.
 The gap between a Node developer and a Node architect — production patterns drawn from years of Fortune 500 cloud, finance, and travel systems.

 Across 10 chapters — architecture, APIs, data, errors, security, testing, performance, and tooling.
 Each tip with context, Avoid and Prefer.